ullenius/js-snow-klepp/README.md

 # jsSnow 0.5.1

+Updated with fixed HTML and uses the most current JavaScript code from Klepp's site.
+The 0.5 version did not work for me (using Firefox 84 in 2020).
+Original readme below:

 ## :snowflake: Hey, what's this?
 Looks like XSnow!

 Yes, it is.
 I was looking for a port of my favorite toy, but didn't find any.
 So I took the graphics from Rick Jansens Xsnow 1.40 ([http://www.euronet.nl/~rja/](http://www.euronet.nl/~rja/)), went to the kitchen, got me (Nikolaus Klepp, dr.klepp@gmx.at) a mixer, ice ... and here it is: the first XSnow port to JavaScript!